kbristow/ComicMiner/README.md

 Requirements
 ==========

-requests,
+requests
 Pillow (if image_converter.py is to be used)

 Usage
 ==========

 main.py is used to run the application using python.
-Either run through an editor or use $python main.py command. image_converter.py is hardcoded still and should only be configured manually before running
+Either run through an editor or use $python main.py command.
+image_converter.py is hardcoded still and should only be configured manually before running

 WebComics Supported